615 First Avenue | 10 am to 4 pm

-Visitors will experience the finest amenity spaces that Pittsburgh has to offer, including our very own Speakeasy Lounge complete with bar, billiards, arcade, ping-pong, and a dual-lane duckpin bowling alley.
+Visitors will experience the finest amenity spaces that Pittsburgh has to offer, including their Speakeasy Lounge complete with bar, billiards, arcade, ping-pong, and a dual-lane duckpin bowling alley.
 Then head up to a 5th floor apartment for a first-hand look at how an old warehouse depot can be transformed into luxe living.

 Building capacity due to COVID is 25 people at a time.